 “By following the story of the little boy I hope viewers will understand that having to flee your home is something that could potentially happen to anyone, that refugees are not statistics, they’re individuals just like us, with the same hopes and fears and relationships we have.”

 We are campaigning as part of the Families Together coalition, which is calling on the Government change these restrictive rules, arguing they fundamentally undermine the Government’s duty to respect the rights of refugee children in the UK to be with their parents and siblings.
-You can read more about this work here and sign our petition to change these rules here.
+You can read more about this work here.

 The film was funded by the Families Together Programme.